-Soil cores are collected with a soil auger (soil corer) from which the organisms are extracted in a heat extractor by gradually heating.
-Microarthropods are identified at Department of Bioscience, Aarhus University, Silkeborg.
+Microarthropods are major contributors to the decomposition of organic material in the soil.
+They are collected from soil cores three times during the snow free season using a soil auger (soil corer).
+The organisms are extracted in a heat extractor by gradually heating.
+Microarthropods are identified at Department of Ecoscience, Aarhus University, Silkeborg.